jobyid/AI_Engineer_Awesome_Tools/Natural Language Processing (NLP).md

 ## Guides

 [Text Preprocessing](https://www.kdnuggets.com/2018/08/practitioners-guide-processing-understanding-text-2.html) - A great walk through of typical issues you might have with text and how to solve them.

+## Interesting models

+[VADER - Valence Aware Dictionary and sEntiment Reasoning](https://github.com/cjhutto/vaderSentiment) - one of the top models for sentiment analysis